PACE-challenge/pacechallenge.org/2022/tracks.md

 ```

 ## Output Format
 Every line must be in the form `u` followed by the new line character `\n`, where `u` represents a node contained in your feedback vertex set.
-Here is some example:
+Here is an example:

 ```
 1